EhanAhamed/webCompounder/README.md

 The output value is a single string, and is a file path pointing to the file that all the other files will combine into.

 _All_ the file paths are relative to the **root** folder, where `package.json` is and where your terminal/shell session is, _even_ if the configuration file is **not** in the root folder, paths are **still** relative to the root folder!

-The callback value is an object.
-Inside of the callback value is a functionParameter value and a functionBody value.
-The functionParameter is the variable that gets passed on error.
-The functionBody is the body of your callback function.

-The functionParameter's variable will not exist if there is no error, you can use this to create an error message on error and a sucess message on completion.

 <br>
 <h2>📁 In-Depth Usage Example </h2>